SRRL BY-LAWS Amended 3/15/22

 Purpose of committee is to send appropriate sympathy/ condolences cards or donations to members, or family members that suffer a loss of a family member.

-In the event of a death of a member, members spouse and/or child, the Starved Rock Runners may make a donation of either flowers, or a check to a charity in the name of the deceased in an amount not to exceed $75.00.
+In the event of the death of a member, members spouse and/or child, the Starved Rock Runners may make a donation of either flowers or a check to a charity in the name of the deceased, in an amount not to exceed $150.00.

 All mailings involving an election (election of Board Members, changes to constitution, etc.) will be mailed to every member in good standing over 18 years of age via First Class US Mail.